A message from Dr Louise Holt – Head of Geography and Environment

 What makes geography at Loughborough distinctive is our world-leading expertise in four areas of geography, each of which is reflected in the structure and content of our taught courses.

-The Department has doubled in size in the 20 years since I arrived at Loughborough, an expansion that has seen us outgrow our original home.
-In the summer of 2016 we therefore moved into a redesigned and refurbished building, with purpose-built, state of the art geography research and teaching laboratories.
+In the summer of 2016 we moved into a redesigned and refurbished building, with purpose-built, state of the art geography research and teaching laboratories.
 This consolidation and investment underlines the thriving, ambitious nature of geography at Loughborough.

 We are committed to cutting-edge research, working internationally with other researchers, industry and government to increase understanding of our rapidly changing planet.
 What makes geography at Loughborough distinctive is our world-leading expertise in four areas of geography, each of which is reflected in the structure and content of our taught courses.
 Physical geographers at Loughborough are renowned internationally for pioneering new ways of thinking and working in ‘Hydrological and Ecosystem Science’ and ‘Polar and Alpine Research’.
 In human geography our staff are leading intellectual agendas in ‘Children, Youth and Families’ research and developing distinctive contributions to knowledge on ‘Migration, Identity and the State’.